themesberg/flowbite-angular/apps/docs/docs/customize/dark-mode/index.md

 }
 ```

-The configuration needed for tailwind will depend on the type value of FlowbiteThemeDirective.
-In
+The configuration needed for tailwind will depend on the type value of `Theme`.
+In `Theme`, you are
-the FlowbiteThemeDirective, you are able to change its behavior.
-Here is an example of configuration
-to make it use data-attributes :
+able to change its behavior.
+Here is an example of configuration to make it use data-attributes :

 ```angular-ts
 provideFlowbiteThemeConfig({